sander/hierarchical-deterministic-keys/README.md

 Challenge 5 is out of scope at the moment since the Pilots currently focus on remote qualified signature creation devices.
 Such solutions may already be built upon the existing common standards.
 However, the insights regarding challenge 1–4 may lead to valuable insights about alternative solutions to challenge 5.

+The challenge of revoking identity documents is relevant to take into account, but designing revocation solutions is out of scope for this work.

 The technical reports and specifications in this repository may eventually be used to contribute to open standards.
 For the current repository, we apply practices inspired by the [Community Cryptography Specification Project](https://github.com/C2SP/C2SP).

 To enable reuse, new contributions to the technical reports and specifications must be provided under either [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) or [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).